paycoreio/docs/docs/index.md

 ## Welcome!

-[PayCore.io](https://paycore.io/) is a payment platform and payments hub for online businesses and payment institutions.
-With the technical cloud-based infrastructure and payment tools required to operate an online payment system, we help you to create any payment flow and effectively address complex financial problems in industries.
+[PayCore.io](https://paycore.io/) is a payment platform and payment hub for online businesses and financial institutions.
+With the technical cloud-based infrastructure and tools required to operate an online payment system, we help you to create any payment flow and effectively address complex financial problems in industries.

 [Look at the big picture -->](getting-started/platform-overview/)